andriuskv/modest-read/README.md

 # ModestRead

-ModestRead is a web based pdf file reader that is built with react.
+Web-based ebook reader built with react that supports pdf and epub files.